pypsa-meets-earth/pypsa-earth/doc/community/learning-materials.md

 - [Energy System Modelling Playlist](https://www.youtube.com/playlist?list=PLaXo6_ws0ZKJUYyUu-e6HRUcjuZnen7pA) by Anton Achhammer: An in-depth series exploring advanced energy system modeling techniques and insights from an experienced researcher in the field.

 ## PyPSA Introduction (essential)

 - [Watch](https://www.youtube.com/watch?v=ty47YU1_eeQ) how PyPSA-Eur is designed (1h)
-- [Watch](https://www.youtube.com/watch?v=mAwhQnNRIvs) and put your hands on to make PyPSA-Eur work on your computer (1-3h)
+- [Watch](https://www.youtube.com/watch?v=mAwhQnNRIvs) and get hands-on to make PyPSA-Eur work on your computer (1-3h)
-- While watching these PyPSA videos always have a look into the excellent [PyPSA-Eur documentation](https://pypsa-eur.readthedocs.io/en/latest/index.html)
+- While watching these PyPSA videos, always have a look into the excellent [PyPSA-Eur documentation](https://pypsa-eur.readthedocs.io/en/latest/index.html)
-- To see what data we can extract we work usually closely with the [basic PyPSA documentation](https://pypsa.readthedocs.io/en/latest/components.html)
+- To see what data we can extract, we work usually closely with the [basic PyPSA documentation](https://docs.pypsa.org/latest/user-guide/user-guide/)
 - Follow the [PyPSA-Earth hackathon](https://github.com/pypsa-meets-earth/documentation#1-hackathon-material).
 Check the videos from this [Youtube series](https://www.youtube.com/watch?v=2nakM174CME&list=PLz1RcE1NdLlEzCT8G_v-sJKOeHOhZvw5R&index=7) since it explains and applies partially the hackathon material.

 ## Data science basics (essential)